collins-construction/MoodleExternalTaskPlugin/README.md

 The plugin was developed for Collins Construction (www.collins-construction.com) where it is used to evaluate staff member's mastery of our internal project management and other information management tools.

 ## An example application
-Open budget.xlsx and enter a formula in cell D45 which calculates the total value of all products purchased.
+1. The question/task: Open budget.xlsx and enter a formula in cell D45 which calculates the total value of all products purchased.

+2. The student opens the Excel file and completes the task.

-Once the student has completed the task in Excel, they return to Moodle and tick to indicate that they have completed the task.
+3. They return to Moodle and tick to indicate that they have completed the task.

-Ticking the box marks the question as attempted.
+4. Ticking the box marks the question as attempted.

+5. They submit the quiz

-The teacher opens the spreadsheet to review the student's work, and then enters their grade manually.
+6. The teacher opens the spreadsheet to review the student's work, and then enters their grade manually.

 ## Installation and usage